ViennaRNA/ernwin/doc/bvht.rst

   wget https://raw.githubusercontent.com/ViennaRNA/ernwin/master/RESOURCES/bvht.fa

-To enrich the library of known structures with artificial structures, we have to download 3 files:
+To use our fallback fragments to enrich the library of known structures with artificial structures, you have to download 3 files:
 The artificial structures `in PDB format <www.tbi.univie.ac.at/~thiel/fallback_pdbs.tar.gz>`_ and `in cg format <www.tbi.univie.ac.at/~thiel/fallback_cgs.tar.gz>`_ and a `stats file <www.tbi.univie.ac.at/~thiel/fallback.stats.gz>`_ where the fragments of the